 - No smoking inside or outside the court building.

-- No weapons are allowed in the courtrooms.
+- No weapons are allowed in the courthouse.

 - Silence in the courtrooms, except as otherwise directed and/or indicated by proper authority.

 Your first court date on a misdemeanor criminal case is typically referred to as an arraignment.
-Your first court date on a felony or gross misdemeanor charge is referred to as a ‘first appearance’.
-The purpose of an arraignment is to:
+Your first court date on a felony or gross misdemeanor charge is referred to as a “first appearance” The purpose of an arraignment or first appearance is to:

 - Advise you of your rights under the Nevada Constitution and the Constitution of the United States

 - Inform you of the charge(s) against you

 - Provide you with a copy of the complaint